garden20/gardener/examples.md

 Dashboard Style
 ---------------

-Adding the --dashboard-db tell gardener will only watch the specified db in a changes style feed.
+Adding the --dashboard-db tell gardener will watch the specified db in a changes style feed.
 It is assumed the documents in this database are install docs that are generated from [garden app installer](https://github.com/garden20/garden-core).
 The advantage of this appoach is that the installation progress can be given to a webui because progress is updated on the install doc.

 1. Watch only the dashboard db using, following the changes feed.
 First style.